Novel coronavirus (COVID-19): City updates and impacts

-- Indoor sport and related activities are being reassessed.
+- Indoor sport and related activities.
 The following major sporting venues have reopened:

-- Carrara Indoor Sports Stadium - open for squash and court-based sports during set times
+- Carrara Indoor Sports Stadium – open for squash and court-based sports bookings

-- Gold Coast Cycle Centre - open between 4pm and 10pm.
+- Gold Coast Cycle Centre – open between 4pm and 10pm for bookings.

 - Tourist parks are open with bookings being accepted for all sites and cabins.
 Most tourist park facilities have now reopened.
 For information on tourist parks and campgrounds visit the Gold Coast Tourist Parks website.